Anipaleja/iLLuMinator-4.9B/README.md

 # iLLuMinator 4.9B - Professional Language Model Training Framework (in development)

 A comprehensive, production-ready implementation for training and deploying a 4.9 billion parameter transformer language model.
-This framework incorporates state-of-the-art architectures, optimization techniques, and training datasets used by leading AI research organizations.
+This framework incorporates current architectures, optimization techniques, and training datasets used by leading AI research organizations.

 ## Table of Contents